 While effective representation is a complex idea, certain criteria are known to influence it.
 Perhaps the most common is size, both in terms of area and population.
 Also, keeping similar types of major communities together and not mixing rural, suburban and urban communities are important considerations.
-Access to the ward councillor is vital in effective representation, as is the councillor's likelihood of understanding local community issues.
-Physical boundaries are important but do not always divide communities as much as they may appear to at first glance.
+Access to the ward councillor is vital in effective representation, as is the councillor's likelihood of understanding local communities as much as they may appear to at first glance.
 Physical boundaries must be considered in direct reference to a particular ward and not as a general concept for delineating wards.